adamwett-parks/obsidian/wett/roundtable 2025-07-07.md

 	- Split scope of project into two "phases"
 	- **The Plan**
 		- 2 teams, each based off same codebase
+		- Phase 1: core
-		- Phase 1: CRUD admin portal, trail stamps, breakpoints, improve filter & search, favorites, familiarize with service worker
+			- a11y, CRUD admin portal, trail stamps, improve filter & search, favorites, familiarize with service worker
+		- Phase 2: extended
-		- Phase 2: 100mi challenge, shared notes, push notifications, photo uploading, leaderboard
+			- 100mi challenge, shared notes, push notifications, photo uploading, leaderboard
+	- **Philosophy**
+		- Phase 1 is expected to be completed and polished before beginning work on Phase 2
+		- All Phase 1 objectives are mandatory, while teams can chose what & how much of Phase 2 they'd like to work on
+		- Phase 1 is easier and more concrete

 This Week
 - SDC